grassten/GA_datascience/Part2_Proposal/README.md

 |hours        |Object(?)|key day to value hours, hours are using a 24hr clock                       |

-- 2016 ACS Age and Sex table
+- 2016 ACS Age and Sex table (might not use this)

 |Data ID|Data Type|Data Description|
 |-----------------|:-----:|-------------------------------------|